zak28102002/ProdScale/replit.md

 ## Overview

 ProdScale is a premium mobile productivity app built with a black-and-white ultra-minimal interface.
-The app helps users track daily activities, calculate productivity scores, and maintain motivation through an AI-powered scoring system and animated stickman mascot.
+The app helps users track daily activities, calculate productivity scores, and maintain motivation through an AI-powered scoring system and animated knight mascot.
 The application follows modern full-stack architecture with TypeScript, React, Express, and PostgreSQL.

 ## User Preferences